jim-collier/x9bash5-template/README.md

 ## Introduction

-This is a template Bash 4.3+ (incuding 5) that - once you're familiar with it - will help you get new scripts up and running quickly; with powerful, bulletproof features and minimal fuss.
+[**This .sh file**](https://github.com/jim-collier/x9bash5-template/blob/main/bash5-template.sh) is a template and library for Bash 4.3+ (incuding 5) that - once you're familiar with it - will help you get new scripts up and running quickly.
+It includes powerful (for Bash), bulletproof features and functions with minimal fuss.

 ## Example features and functions.